 In just 45-minutes you will have a perfectly tender baked potatoes on the barbecue.
 Just bake them on the grill the same way you would in an oven, wrapped in foil!
 This post contains affiliate links.

-Cooking baked potatoes on the barbecue is probably one of the easiest and most delicious dishes for a cookout.
-We really love potatoes over here–fried, mashed, roasted and of course baked!
-But I find in the summer, when the grill is already fired up, the last thing you want to do is heat up your kitchen (or entire apartment) by turning on the oven.
-Enter, baked potatoes on the barbecue!
+Cooking baked potatoes on the barbecue is probably one of the easiest and most delicious dishes to make on the grill.
+We really love potatoes over here–fried, mashed, roasted and of course baked.

-Try making baked sweet potatoes on the barbecue for a healthy side.
+Try making baked sweet potatoes on the barbecue for another summer side.

 I’m always extra careful when removing them from the grill because they will be insanely hot, so be sure to allow them time to cool before unwrapping the foil and slicing into the tender and pillowy potato–trust me, it’s worth the wait.

 You can definitely make grilled baked sweet potatoes, but for this recipe, I’d stick with one of the following: